 The science behind great retail design is not something that can be learnt overnight and is certainly not something that ‘just happens’.
 At Green Room, we invest a great deal of time in learning what makes individual businesses and brands tick in order to create the perfect solution for them.

-We have worked with some of the biggest brands in the world on projects from window design through to events and pop-ups.
-We apply everything we have learnt to deliver great retail solutions every time.
+We have worked with some of the biggest brands in the world on projects from window design, through to events and pop-ups, in-store customer experience mapping and immersive digital experiences.
+We apply everything we have learnt to deliver great retail solutions everytime.

-To find out more about retail design for your business – or to see how we can help you with a creative project – contact us today.
+To find out more about retail design for your business or to see how we can help you navigate a path into the future, beyond COVID-19, contact us today.